 Phases of Part D

 Extra Help/ SIT

 Helpful Resources

-Understanding the Phases of Part D and Your Out-of-Pocket Costs
+Understanding the Part D Benefit Design and Your Out-of-Pocket Costs

-There are 4 phases of Medicare Part D coverage.
-The limits of each phase are defined every year.
+There are 4 phases of Medicare Part D coverage.6 The limits of each phase are defined every year.
 During each phase, you'll be responsible for a different portion of the cost of your prescription drugs in addition to your plan's monthly premiums.
-These phases apply to all of your prescription drugs, including VYNDAMAX® (tafamidis).
-The limits below are the set amounts for 2020, and will change in 2021.
+These phases apply to all of your prescription drugs, including VYNDAMAX[®] (tafamidis).
+The limits below are the set amounts for 2021, and may change each year.